 The Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) will hold a public forum to share information and facilitate direct communication of ideas and suggestions from stakeholders.
-Interested persons may attend in person or remotely by webcast.
-Time will be set aside for public statements and questions on the topics discussed.
+Interested persons may attend in person or view the meeting remotely by webcast.
+Time will be set aside for questions and public statements on the topics discussed.
 Registration is requested for both public attendance and oral statements, and required for remote access.
-Information about the meeting and registration are available at http://ntp.niehs.nih.gov/go/iccvamforum-2016.
+Information about the meeting and registration are available at http://ntp.niehs.nih.gov/go/iccvamforum-2019.

 Meeting Location: William H. Natcher Conference Center, National Institutes of Health, Bethesda, MD 20892.

-Meeting Web page: The preliminary agenda, registration, and other meeting materials are at http://ntp.niehs.nih.gov/go/iccvamforum-2016.
+Meeting web page: The preliminary agenda, registration, and other meeting materials are at http://ntp.niehs.nih.gov/go/iccvamforum-2019.

 Start Further Info

 Dr. Warren Casey, Director, National Toxicology Program Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM); email: email@example.com; telephone: (984) 287-3118.